From the Director

 Whatever we seek as spiritual sojourners, we are all still human — we need solace during life’s painful transitions, community support when we answer the call to effect social change, assistance with crisis, companionship as we pursue the path of transformation.
 And we are the most curious of creatures on the planet, ever and always wanting to know more, understand better, see further.

-Finally, you are invited to be part of this dynamic learning community, as a student, as a volunteer, as a member of Votaries Alumni Circle, or in a way we’ve not yet thought of.
+You are invited to be part of this dynamic learning community, as a student, as a volunteer, as a member of Votaries Alumni Circle, or in a way we’ve not yet thought of.
 In your own way, be part of Cherry Hill Seminary as we step across our own threshold of change.

 Yours in changing times,